itsronalds/azure-pubsub-node-python/README.md

-# node-python-websocket
+# azure-pubsub-node-python

 ## General Information

-Test project where we create a server with Node.js using Express.js and use a Python client to send live invoices using WebSockets.
+Test project where we created a server with Node.js using Express.js and used a Python client to send live invoices using WebSockets through the Azure service called Azure Web PubSub.

 ## Requirements